 Now, in one sense, a pastor can do anything from the pulpit.
 Once.

-But we’re talking about things no right-thinking godly pastor should attempt to do from the Lord’s sacred place of leadership in His church.
+But we’re talking about things no right-thinking, mature and responsible pastor should attempt to do from the Lord’s sacred place of leadership in His church.

 1. He cannot recommend a book which has questionable material in it nor condemn a book he has not read.

 This is not to say he may not reference a book or quote from a book that he does not recommend.
 Wisdom and maturity will guide him.

 2. Ditto a movie.
 Some movies have much to be commended, but by their horrible language and their using Christ’s name blasphemously destroy all the good.
 The pastor will not want to endorse such a movie even though it has some positive aspects.

 3. He cannot bring someone into the pulpit, even for an interview, whose life is a contradiction to the way of Jesus Christ.

 There may be a forum for the church to host the mayor who has atheistic beliefs or a prominent author of a questionable piece which would not give the impression of endorsing the person’s lifestyle, if that is thought necessary.
 But a worship service is not the place.

 We remember how Paul and Silas did not appreciate the recommendation of the demon-possessed girl of Acts 16.
 “These men are servants of the Most High God,” she called out to everyone.
 The problem was, people saw her as crazy.
 She was the last person who should be testifying about the Lord.
 So, Paul cast the demon from her.
 Suddenly, she was free, was normal, and was quiet.